espnet/espnet/doc/espnet2_distributed.md

 #### About init method
 See: https://pytorch.org/docs/stable/distributed.html#tcp-initialization

-There are two ways to initializeand **these methods can be interchanged** in all examples.
+There are two ways to initialize and **these methods can be interchanged** in all examples.

 - TCP initialization
    ```bash